The EUDI & Wallet Playground: test real wallet flows in your browser for free. Try it now

 Practical implications of the new infrastructure

-User autonomy in EUDI Wallet
+User autonomy

-Impact on SCA processes
+SCA processes

-The wallet can be used for online identification and SCA where required by EU law, national law, or contract.
-It must support high–assurance authentication.
+The wallet can be used for online identification and SCA where required by EU law, national law or contract; it must support high-assurance authentication

-Data minimisation & user control
+Data minimisation

-Digital wallets vs payment wallets is market consolidation inevitable?
+Digital wallets vs payment wallets - is market consolidation inevitable?

 One could even go so far as to say that we are witnessing a reversal of the expected trend:

+Payment wallets may gradually be absorbed into identity wallets, rather than the other way around.
 Identity wallets will start as tools for secure identification, but over time their functionality and accepted credentials may expand to include payments and other services.

 This transition will take time, though, and users are likely to have several wallet options available, from which they may choose a single solution covering both identity verification and payments.